-Dr. Kim regularly performs in regional orchestras and with her musical group, the LAON ensemble.
-In the past, she has premiered many works as a violinist for the Society for New Music in Syracuse, NY, and performed solo and chamber music recitals at venues including the University of Pennsylvania, Catholic University of America, SUNY Oswego, Peabody Conservatory, and the Korean Cultural Center of the Korean Embassy in Washington D.C.
+An avid performer, Dr. Kim regularly connects with audiences as she performs in regional orchestras and with her group, the LAON ensemble, dedicated to bringing joy through music to communities.
+She has premiered many works as a violinist for the Society for New Music in Syracuse, NY, and has performed chamber music recitals at various venues and universities across the region.

 Dr. Kim’s musical journey began at the age of four when she started her studies on the piano, followed by taking up the violin two years later.
 At 12, she was accepted into the Young Artist Performance Academy at the Royal Conservatory of Music in Toronto, and at the age of 17, she made her orchestral debut as a soloist.
 She continued her studies at the Peabody Conservatory, earning bachelor, master, and doctoral degrees in violin performance, where she served as the graduate assistant to Herbert Greenberg.
 During her time at Peabody, Dr. Kim was honored with the J. C. Van Hulsteyn Award in Strings and the Diversity Recognition Award from Johns Hopkins President Ronald J. Daniels and the JHU Diversity Leadership Council, acknowledging her exceptional contributions to diversity.
 Her other influential teachers include Atis Bankas, Martin Beaver, and Violaine Melançon.